-The Spotted Lanternfly was first detected in Berks County, PA during September 2014.
+The Spotted Lanternfly was first detected in Berks County, PA during September of 2014.
 Since then, Bucks, Chester, and Montgomery Counties have been added to the list of quarantined areas.
+If you are within the quarantine list is important to follow the regulations.

 What is Being Done to Combat the Infestation

 Penn State University is leading the charge on Spotted Lanternfly Research.
-Meanwhile, the USDA and PA Department of Agriculture are targeting the locations where the insect has been spotted.
+Meanwhile, the USDA and PA Department of Agriculture are continuously targeting the locations where the insect has been spotted.

-The PA Department of Agriculture starts by targeting the perimeters of areas where the insects have been seen, before working in toward the heart of the problem.
+The PA Department of Agriculture starts by targeting the perimeters of areas where the insects have been seen, before working inwards to the heart of the problem.

 Removing the insect requires a combination of physical removal and pesticides.